Let us know if there is a fault or issue in your accommodation or your building.

 If something needs fixing, we missed a cleaning round or you think there are pests in your building, the first thing to do is tell us.

-If you live on campus, you can scan the QR code reporting poster in your flat to report a non-urgent issue.
+With the exception of Stanmer court, you can scan the QR code reporting poster in your flat to report a non-urgent issue.
 This is a blue poster in your kitchen or corridor.

 If you live at Stanmer Court, you can contact the 24/7 Stanmer Court reception.